jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 ###7.
 Adding a trust policy rule to reason from belief

 We added an exemplary trust policy to demonstrate the use of logical policy rules.
-This example is a bit contrived: it introduces the idea that someone might not accept that a given named certificate is present just because some untrusted party asserts it.
-It introduces an endorsing principal that endorses other principals as trusted (an arbitrary predicate), and a rule that believes an assertion only if its speaker is trusted.
-Obviously, this idea has value in other contexts, but for the links example it is only an illustration.
-A later version should split the logical policy concept into a separate tutorial.
+The certificates in the links application assert names within a common name space.
+The exemplary trust policy introduces governance of the name space.

+The idea is that the principals who manage the name space (by registering names) must coordinate their names amongst themselves, and must be trusted to do so.
+This idea is fundamental to any secure naming system.
+Real-world naming systems such as DNSSEC often partition the name space and delegate authority to each name registrar to assert names within a specific partition or domain.
+The exemplary policy simply requires that each registrar of trusted names must be endorsed as a trusted name registrar by a specific endorsing authority.

 The scenario starts with Cindy endorsing Alice.
 In slang-shell: